South Keys

 South Keys is a neighbourhood in Gloucester-Southgate Ward in the south end of Ottawa, Ontario, Canada.
 It is bounded by Johnston Road to the north, Albion Road to the east, the Airport Parkway to the west, and Hunt Club Road to the south.
 According to the Canada 2011 Census, the neighbourhood has a population of 2,849.
 The neighbourhood is part of the South Keys Greenboro Community Association.

 South Keys was the first subdivision in Ottawa to be built south of the CNR railroad in the 1960s.

 Businesses

 The main business area of the neighbourhood is the South Keys Shopping Centre, first opened in 1996, which comprises 32 national chains and local stores as of July, 2018.
 Anchor stores include Loblaws, Walmart, and Cineplex.
+South Keys also includes a CIBC branch and an RBC branch.

 Demographics

 The South Keys Shopping Centre owner notes that there are 3,270 households comprising 8,513 people within a one-kilometre radius of the shopping centre.
 The average household income within this radius is $77,418.
 Expanding the radius to five kilometres captures 130,934 people living in 50,084 households with an average income of $85,092.

 A June 2012 report by Ottawa Magazine called it one of the 20 best neighbourhoods in Ottawa for first-time home buyers.